Peggy O’Mara on the Evidence, Wisdom, and Practicality of Parenting

 It gave me confidence that perseverance furthers and the fact that I stuck with it and did it.

-It’s one of the many ways you’re so relatable.
-It’s a little like birth, or breastfeeding, or parenting.
+It’s like birth or breastfeeding or parenting.
 We have an idea of how things are supposed to go… and they don’t!
 Your story is a beautiful example of adjusting your sails.

-When a young mom is just trying to get through the day, how can she go about imagining a better future?
+When a new mom is just trying to get through the day, how can she go about imagining a better future?

 Every community could have a postpartum support network.
 In Santa Fe, we have Many Mothers, where volunteers will come into your home and help you with cooking, cleaning, or just hold the baby while you take a shower.
 Whatever raises mothers up or helps them get off to a good start, these are the types of things we can dream up and then put into action.

-On your new site, you plan to focus on natural families, conscious living, and social justice.
+You’re focusing on natural parenting, conscious living, and social justice.
 What else can we expect?

 I learned how to speak from my feelings.
 When I walked into the messy living room, instead of attacking them, “Look at this place!
 What’s wrong with you?”
 I can talk about how it feels overwhelming and my kids are going to come forward to help.